lmjh/fitness-tracker/README.md

 6. Open VSCode and click File > Open Folder, then select the folder containing your local cloned repository
 7. Download and install [Python](https://www.python.org/downloads/)
 8. Download and install the [VSCode Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
-9. In VSCode, open the command pallette (Ctrl + Shift + P on Windows) and search for the Python: Select Interpretter.
+9. In VSCode, open the command palette (Ctrl + Shift + P on Windows) and search for the Python: Select Interpreter.
 Click it, then select the version of Python you have installed.
 10. Open a terminal in VSCode and enter the following commands to create and activate a virtual environment:
 ```
 py -3 -m venv .venv
 .venv\scripts\activate
 ```
-11. Open the command pallette and search for Python: Select Interpretter again.
+11. Open the command palette and search for Python: Select Interpreter again.
 You should see your new virtual environment.
 Select it.
 12. In the terminal, enter the following command to install all required packages:
 ```
 python -m pip install -r requirements.txt